Share

 They are reviewed by the Notified Body during the conformity assessment process and define the intended purpose, indications, conditions of use, and safety instructions of the device.

-Accordingly, these specifications are binding for use within the approved indication (“on-label use”).
+Accordingly, these specifications describe device use parameters within the approved indication (“on-label use”).

-Use of a medical device outside its technical specifications — for example, a blood flow rate below 100 mL/min or above 700 mL/min during CytoSorb Therapy — is not permitted.
+Use of a medical device outside its technical specifications is not permitted.

 Supplementary materials such as Quick Setup Guides or training documents reflect and summarize the content of the official IFU, but do not replace it as the legally binding reference.